Superball of Strings: Conclusion

 \subsection{Acknowledgements}

-I thank Ofer Aharony, Sunny Itzhaki, David Kutasov, Emil Martinec, Amit Sever, Nadav Shrayer, and Paul Steinhardt for discussions.
+I thank Ofer Aharony, Sunny Itzhaki, David Kutasov, Amit Sever, Nadav Shrayer, and Paul Steinhardt for discussions.
+Special thanks to Emil Martinec for useful discussions.
 I also thank Don Marolf for posing a question about the reliability of the F1-P solution, which is answered in this work.
 YZ is supported by the Israel Science Foundation, grant number 1099/24.